pond918/roles.chat/_i18n/en/_pages/index.md

 - Downloader: knows how to download files
 - ShellExecutor: writes/executes shell commands, to make it works

-Note that, there may be several small conversations between these roles.
+Note that, there may be several sub-conversations between these roles.
 For example, download url may be broken, shell execution may encounter exceptions.
 In these situations, roles may require more web searches to get it right.

 This is what we want to achieve: to build a huge specialized AI `chatRoles` `repo`: